Ptorresr/oracle-kubernetes/draft/Lab4a - Deploy ORDS with DBCS.md

    - Change the container image from ```DOCKER_REPO/cman:19.3.0.0``` to ```minqiao/cman:19.3.0```.
 Ad
    - Change PUBLIC_IP and PUBLIC_HOSTNAME to the dynamic value when the pod startup.
-   - Change SCAN_NAME and SCAN_IP to the DB pod service name and IP address.
+   - ------ Change SCAN_NAME and SCAN_IP to the DBCS hostname and IP address.
-   - add the pod service type: LoadBalancer, so the DBCS can be used to register.(don't need if you use DB pod inside the kubernetes cluster)
+   - add the pod service type: LoadBalancer, so the DBCS can be used to register.

    ```
    apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2